 The COVID-19 epidemic has become the central topic and a major preoccupation of the media and the public.
 The outbreak has created uncertainty for individuals, families, as well as businesses and self-employed workers like yourself.

-We want to assure you that Splend is not just here to give you a set of wheels.
+Splend is not just here to give you a set of wheels.
 Our teams are on hand to help you stay healthy, safe, and well-informed during this exceptional time.

 Uber announced a series of steps to assist drivers worldwide and help health authorities in their efforts to contain the epidemic:

-People are being encouraged to avoid crowded places and public transport, so there’s a raised demand for ridesharing, which is expected to heighten in the upcoming days.
+People are encouraged to avoid crowded places and public transport, so there’s a raised demand for ridesharing, which is expected to heighten in the upcoming days.
 Driving during this period carries an increased responsibility.

 Read this 5-step guide and take all the precautions you can to avoid getting infected and help curb the spreading of the virus.

 U.S. Surgeon General Jerome Adams explains how to wash your hands correctly:

 We know that cleaning your car is an important part of your work on any given day.
 However, during the outbreak, it’s important to also disinfect at least the frequently touched surfaces and open the window whenever possible to improve ventilation.
 Don’t rely on the AC unless you have no other option, because the filters are easily contaminated and may spread germs.

 We recommend getting both disinfectant spray and antibacterial wipes and using them multiple times a day on these surfaces:

 With supplies running low, it might be hard to get these products.
 Uber is working to provide drivers with disinfectants to help them keep their cars clean.